what-is-vedic-meditation.gif

 What is Vedic Meditation?

 Vedic Meditation is a technique dating back thousands of years in India.
 Practitioners use a mantra – a word or sound with no meaning – which they silently repeat in their heads.
 This helps draw awareness away from the usual compulsive and repetitive thought patterns that occupy us (the never ending to-do lists, remembering to text back, wondering what to make for dinner).
-It's practised sitting comfortably in a chair for 20 minutes, ideally twice a day, and is taught in person.
+It's practised sitting comfortably in a chair for 20 minutes, ideally twice a day, and is usually taught in person.

 How does it work?